magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 **PayPal Pay Later is now supported** in deployments that include PayPal.
 This feature allows shoppers to pay for an order in bi-weekly installments instead of paying the full amount at time of purchase. <!--- MC-40556-->

 **New `use_application_lock` indexing mode**.
 The `use_application_lock` mode lets you enable re-indexing through either the use of environment variables or by configuring the `app/etc/env.php` file.
 You no longer need to manually reset the indexer after failure with this mode enabled.
-When this mode is not enabled, you must manually reset the indexer after failure.
-See [Using application lock mode for reindex processes]({{page.baseurl}}/extension-dev-guide/indexing.html#using-application-lock-mode-for-reindex-processes)
+See [Using application lock mode for reindex processes]({{page.baseurl}}/extension-dev-guide/indexing.html#using-application-lock-mode-for-reindex-processes).

 ### Platform enhancements

 Magento 2.4.3 is not yet compatible with PHP 8.x, but the following platform upgrades bring us closer to future compatibility with PHP 8.x.